JustinClarkHydrologist/AHS-Intro-to-Modeling-Course/README.md

 3. Text file with helpful links for groundwater modelers.

 This repository has a collection of usable groundwater models that are example files for instructors to use to teach groundwater modeling with MODFLOW.

+Here is some basic guidance on how MODFLOW files work:
+MODFLOW Files are text files that are used as the input files for a simulation of water moving through porous media.

+These files are the basic files that are commonly used for MODFLOW:

+--INPUT FILES--
+>Initilization Files
+Name Package -

+Basic Package -

+Flow Package file -
+Layer Property Flow Package
+Upstream Weighting Flow Package
+Block Centered Flow Package

+Discretization file -

+>Stress Packages

+--OUTPUT FILES--
+List file -

+Head file -

+Budget file -

+Drawdown file -

+Concentration file -